Trust the

 Lyophilization, vial sealing, and shipping conditions determine whether a good batch stays good.

 A COA is the supplier's strongest quality document.
-If it is weak, treat every other claim as weaker.
+If it's weak, treat every other claim as weaker.

-COA Limitations — Storage conditions during transit, degradation from heat exposure, exact reconstituted concentration, and chain of custody between the tested lot and the shipped vial cannot be confirmed by a COA alone.
+Storage conditions, heat exposure, reconstituted concentration, and chain of custody between the tested lot and the shipped vial — none of these are confirmed by a COA alone.

-TFA Problem — Trifluoroacetate is often introduced during synthesis and can materially reduce how much active peptide is in the vial.
-Strong suppliers remove it through counterion exchange or disclose its content explicitly.
+Trifluoroacetate is often introduced during synthesis and can materially reduce active peptide content.
+Strong suppliers remove it or disclose its content explicitly.

 Most research peptides are sold under a research-use-only designation.
 That does not make them equivalent to approved medicines.